Dollywood American Persimmon

 Spacing: 15-20 foot centers

-Grafted onto Diosypros virginiana (native American persimmon rootstock)
+Grafted onto: Diosypros virginiana (native American persimmon rootstock)

 Other Considerations: Grafted American persimmons do not require a second cultivar for cross-polination.
 (This means that you do not need to buy two trees with different names.)